 Family Support Volunteers offer support and companionship for patients and their families in their home, assisted living residence, skilled nursing facility, or the Center for Comfort Care and Healing.
 They provide companionship for patients and much-needed respite for caregivers.
 These special volunteers are an integral part of our multi-disciplinary team, providing support to bringing joy to patients and easing the burdens of family members.

 Regional Hospice aims to pair hospice-trained Veteran Volunteers with hospice patients who have been identified as Veterans.
 Once paired, Veteran Volunteers have the unique ability to relate and connect with each patient at the end of life, promoting life review and healing.
+Learn more about the Veteran-to-Veteran program at RHHC.

 Spiritual Care Volunteers